 With in my training plans and workouts the intensity is described using my Level’s system:

-• Threshold level, this intensity will hurt, but not so much that you can’t run at it.
+- Threshold level, this intensity will hurt, but not so much that you can’t swim at it.
 It is a pace that you can sustain for a while, but not for ever.
-If you tried talking to a training partner whilst running at this level you would only get out short sentences.
+When running or cycling at a comparable intensity you would only be get short sentences out.
+We all know you can’t talk whilst swimming though.

-• VO2 Max level, this intensity will hurt (lots), but not so much that you can’t run at it for a few minutes at a time.
-If you tried talking to a training partner whilst running at this level you would only get out a few words but mainly grunts and groans whilst trying to suck in more air.
+- VO2 Max level, this intensity will hurt (lots), but not so much that you can’t swim at it for a few minutes at a time.

 Pace Zone